MatrixMike/MoonDweller/README.md

 MOON DWELLER: A text-based adventure in your web browser.

-**You've woken abruptly in a small, silver-walled room with no windows.
+**You've woken abruptly in a small, silvery-walled room with no windows.
 There is a door to the east.
 What will you do?
 The choice is yours...**

 [PLAY IT NOW AT moondweller.io](http://moondweller.io/).